bioinfoUQAM/Identification-Tracking-Cows/NEXT-STEAPS.md

   Majority vote over the last N frames before locking an ID.
 Freeze label once stable to avoid ID switches.

 - [ ] **Per-ID embedding gallery (ReID)**
   Store last K embeddings per cow with recency weighting.
 Use it to revive IDs after occlusions.

+ - [ ] **Re-ID for long-term occlusion recovery**
+  - Train or fine-tune a **cow-specific Re-ID model** (e.g., with ArcFace/Triplet loss).
+  - Keep a **long-term embedding gallery** (hundreds of frames) with temporal decay.
+  - When a cow reappears after being hidden for many seconds, match against gallery → restore the **same ID** instead of creating a new one.
+  - Evaluate Re-ID performance under **severe occlusions and re-entries**.

 ---